 Councilperson Erika Strassburger

-Councilperson Strassburger graduated with honors from Bucknell University with a degree in Environmental Studies and a minor in International Relations.
-She and her husband live in Squirrel Hill with their son, Evan.
+Erika graduated from Bucknell University with a degree in Environmental Studies and a minor in International Relations.
+She lives in Squirrel Hill with her husband, Jordan and her son, Evan.